ariga/atlas-examples/terraform/ecs-rds-example/README.md

 This example contains a Terraform configuration to provision an RDS MySQL database and a backend application running on AWS ECS (Fargate) which uses Atlas Cloud to manage its database migrations.

-One of it's main advantages is that it avoids needing to build a custom container for database migrations as those are pushed to Atlas Cloud by your delivery pipeline.
+One of its main advantages is that it avoids needing to build a custom container for database migrations as those are pushed to Atlas Cloud by your delivery pipeline.

 ## Pre-requisites